What we do

 A huge problem with modern large-scale omics is that we generate huge amounts of data, but aren’t sure how to turn it into working knowledge.
 But what even is knowledge?
 We are investigating several routes, all involving machine learning; for example, we have developed a new framework Nando to predict gene expression (i.e. gene regulatory networks), and we have applied it to our T cell atlas.
 We are also investigating machine learning-based methods of mapping data to our cognitive model through novel latent space formulations and variational autoencoders (VAEs), in collaboration with Tommy Löfstedt.
 Based on our analysis of the bias of which genes we have uncovered, a constructivist approach to expanding our knowledge is likely motivated.

-Can we extend our technology to also work for microbes?
+Can we apply single-cell technology to microbes?